Adverse Selection Definition

 Adverse selection happens when one side of a deal has more information than the other—when there is a state of asymmetric information, as described above.

 The two concepts are related—both involve asymmetric information.
-In practice, the most notable difference between the two terms is that adverse selection is focused on informational asymmetry before a deal goes through, while moral hazard is concerned with informational asymmetry following the deal.
+It is important to note that in practice, the most significant difference between the two terms is that adverse selection is focused on informational asymmetry before a deal goes through, while moral hazard is concerned with informational asymmetry following the deal.